The Permanent and Insatiable

-For The Permanent and the Insatiable, commissioned by the Moody Center for the Arts, Liu has placed a dissolving cityscape made of PET (Polyethylene terephthalate) plastics, modelled after the Rice Campus and downtown Houston, inside a bioreactor tank.
+The Permanent and Insatiable is a series of dissolving cityscapes made of PET (Polyethylene terephthalate) plastics inside a bioreactor tank.
 Throughout the exhibition, an enzymic reaction slowly degrades the plastic sculpture.
-Investigating the tension between seemingly indestructible materials such as plastics, and synthetic bioorganisms designed to consume them, Liu imagines a world where metropolitan cities with an excess of manmade materials are confronted by the appetites of natural microbes.
+Investigating the tension between seemingly indestructible materials such as plastics, and synthetic bioorganisms designed to consume them, Xin Liu imagines a world where metropolitan cities with an excess of manmade materials are confronted by the appetites of natural microbes.

 2025